Waitrose: Awards and acclaims

 Waitrose has received a number of awards.
 Its wines have been given awards by Decanter magazine and the International Wine and Spirit Competition.
 The supermarket chain has also received awards for its retail service, including from Which? magazine.
 Compassion in World Farming and the RSPCA have given Waitrose awards for animal welfare.

+In media and culture

+In Charlie Higson's The Enemy series of post-apocalyptic novels, whose first book came out in 2009, the Waitrose of Holloway Road, London, is set as the main headquarters and a secure haven for the children who survived a pandemic that affected all adults.
+In 2025, the Waitrose eponymous, house magazine featured a guide by Ash Bhardwaj that follows around Oxford city the footsteps of Lyra Belacqua, the heroine of the Philip Pullman trilogy of His Dark Materials, in celebration of the 30th anniversary of Northern Lights that inaugurated the series.